HuanYin94/topological_path_planner/README.md

 `load Raw Data`	LOAD from workspace

 `Refresh`:		         Re-draw everything(edges, points, id)

 `Add Path-Points`	     Add path-points

 `Remove Path-Points`	 Remove path-points, need refresh after cliked several times(ENter)

-`Add Turn-Points`	NO USE NOW
+`Add Turn-Points`	     Not used now

-`Remove Turn-Points`	NO USE NOW
+`Remove Turn-Points`	 Not used now

-ADD FORK-POINTS:	FORK BIT OF A POINT IS SET TO 1
+`ADD Fork-Points`      Fork bit of a path-point is set as 1

-REMOVE TURN-POINTS:	SET TO 0
+`Remove Turn-Points`	 Set as 0

-ADD EDGES: 		SELECT 2 points, Add to the edgeLists
+`Add Edges`	           Select 2 points, add to the edgeLists

-REMOVE EDGES:		SELECT 2 points, REMOVE the edges from edgeLists
+`Remove Edges`      	 Select 2 points, remove the edges from edgeLists

-Auto EDGES:  		CAREFUL, generate the edges according to ID in pose7?
+`Auto Edges`  		     Be careful, generate the edges according to the order IDs(pose7)

-Load LIST:		LOAD the result from outside 2 txts
+`Load List`		         LOAD the result from outside 2 txts

-EXPORT:			To see something
+`Export`        			 To see something